 \section{Conclusion}

-We presented a SLR of the primary studies related to AUI as used for chronic disease related software applications.
-Our work used the guidelines laid out by \citet{Kitchenham2007} for performing SLRs in SE.
-We generated a taxonomy that pertains to different aspects of applying AUI to chronic disease related applications.
+We presented a Systematic Literature Review of primary studies related to AUIs as used for chronic disease-related software applications.
+Our work used the guidelines laid out by \citep{Kitchenham2007,kitchenham2022segress} for performing SLRs in SE.
+We generated a taxonomy that pertains to different aspects of applying AUIs to chronic disease-related applications.
 Our analysis of 48 included primary studies allows concluding that the most used source of data for the adaptation, data collection techniques, the decision-making process of the adaptation and the final action made to the interface.
-The concepts described in this review should aid researchers and developers in understanding where AUI can be applied and the necessary considerations for employing AUI in different chronic disease related applications.
-Key future research directions include \textbf{(1)} investigating the role of health professionals in the adaptation process and how to benefit health professionals by boosting their efficiency in their everyday job, \textbf{(2)} exploring user's preference for the given data to be collects as the basis of the adaptation, \textbf{(3)} exploring innovative, lower-cost and effective options of data collection techniques, \textbf{(4)} exploring combinations of different adaptive strategies and level of automation users prefer for given types of the application or adaptive elements, \textbf{(5)} exploring adaptive elements users prefer, considering the purpose of the different applications, \textbf{(6)} following available standard reporting guideline for the development of original researches, and developing effective guidelines of evaluating the merits of adaptation approaches in the context of chronic disease applications.
+The concepts described in this review should aid researchers and developers in understanding where AUI can be applied and the necessary considerations for employing AUIs in different chronic disease-related applications.
+Key future research directions include: \textbf{(1)} Investigating the involvement of health professionals in the adaptation process and how to benefit health professionals by boosting their efficiency within their daily responsibilities. \textbf{(2)} Exploring users' preferences concerning the collection of data as a foundation for the adaptation process. \textbf{(3)} Exploring innovative, lower-cost and effective options of data collection techniques. \textbf{(4)} Exploring combinations of different adaptive strategies and levels of automation users prefer for given types of applications or adaptive elements. \textbf{(5)} Examining users' preferred adaptive elements, while considering the unique purpose of different applications. \textbf{(6)} Adhering to established standard reporting guidelines for original research development and formulating effective guidelines for evaluating adaptation approaches within the realm of chronic disease applications.